Xyhlo/Lumera/README.md

 - Automatic catalog loading from all enabled addons

 ### Custom Hub Rows
-- Create your own hub rows — themed collections of category cards displayed on the home screen
+- Create your own hub rows: themed collections of category cards displayed on the home screen
 - Pick a card shape per row: horizontal (16:9), vertical (2:3), or square (1:1)
 - Fill each hub with categories from any installed addon (e.g. "Netflix Trending", "IMDB Top 250", "Action Movies")
 - Upload custom card images directly from your phone via QR code